 The meaning of the medical term Bradykinesia is “slowness of movement”.
-A person with bradykinesia walks, talks, eats and even blinks slowly (see video below).
+He/she has Bradykinesia means that the person walks, talks, eats and even blinks slowly (see video below).

 If a person does not move at all, it is called “Akinesia”.